stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 var ady = Math.abs(dy);
 ```

-Then two sign constants are defined:
+Finally two sign constants are defined:

 ```js
 var sx = dx > 0 ?
 1 : -1;
 var sy = dy > 0 ?
 1 : -1;
 ```

-The value of `sx` ('sign X') indicates if ΔX is positive (`1`) or negative (`-1`).
-Similarly the value of `sy` ('sign Y') indicates if ΔY is positive (`1`) or negative (`-1`).
+The value of `sx` ('sign X') indicates if ΔX is positive (when `sx` is `1`) or negative (when `sx` is `-1`).
+Similarly the value of `sy` ('sign Y') indicates if ΔY is positive (when `sy` is `1`) or negative (when `sy` is `-1`).

-The epsilon variable is defined next, here called `eps`.
+The epsilon variable, called `eps` is defined next.
 As expected, it is initialised to zero:

 ```js
 var eps = 0;
 ```

-Now the algorithm takes two different paths depending on whether the fast axis is the X-axis or the Y-axis.
+The algorithm now branches depending on whether the fast axis is the X-axis or the Y-axis.
 This is found by comparing the values of `adx` and `ady`, as shown in the following diagram:

 ![](/images/2020-07-28-bresenhams-line-algorithm/30_bresenham-guide-2x.png "The fast axis classification")

-It also shows that if the fast axis is the X-axis then the value of `sx` indicates if the X coordinate value should be incremented or decremented.
+The diagram also shows that if the fast axis is the X-axis then the value of `sx` indicates if the X coordinate value should be incremented or decremented.
 If the fast axis is the Y-axis then it is the value of `sy` that is used to indicate this for the Y coordinate value.

 Let us consider the scenario when the X-axis is the fast axis.
-In that case the for-loop that executes is the following:
+The for-loop that executes is the following:

 ```js
 for (var x = x0, y = y0; sx < 0 ? x >= x1 : x <= x1; x += sx) {